thosgood/this-weeks-finds/markdown/151-200/week175.md

 (1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 10 + 11 + 12 + 13) x 4 = 364,

 which is one less than the number of days in a year!
-The remaining day corresponds to the \"joker\", a card which does not belong to any suite.
+The remaining day corresponds to the "joker", a card which does not belong to any suite.

-Many calendars contain \"epagomenal days\" not included in any month.
+Many calendars contain "epagomenal days" not included in any month.
 For example, the Egyptians had 5 epagomenal days, leaving 360 which they could split up neatly into 12 months.
-In a system with one epagomenal day - the \"joker\" - the remaining 364 days can be divided not only as
+In a system with one epagomenal day - the "joker" - the remaining 364 days can be divided not only as

 (30 + 30 + 31) x 4,